sebastianotronto/nissy/README.md

 ### Tables
 Nissy needs to generate certain large tables to work.
 These tables are by default generated the first time they are needed (e.g the first time you ask to solve a certain step) and then saved to a file.
-The following times nissy simply loads the corresponding file from the hard disk.
+The following times Nissy simply loads the corresponding file from the hard disk.

 The very large table for optimal solving can take some time to generate (about 20 minutes on my fairly old but decent laptop, using 8 CPU threads).
 All other tables are much faster.

-You can ask nissy to generate all the tables it will ever need with the **gen** command.
+You can ask Nissy to generate all the tables it will ever need with the **gen** command.
 It is recommended to use more than one thread, if your CPU has them.
 For example, you can run: